arkii1/mst-app/README.md

 # mst-app
-A data-driven application which displays displays and updates a table.
+A data-driven application which displays and updates a table.

 Url to site: https://arkii1.github.io/mst-app/